 Carbon Core

-The extensive use of lightweight and exceptionally robust carbon fiber is a hallmark of the construction, applied in various concealed areas throughout the build.
+The extensive use of lightweight and exceptionally robust carbon fibre is a hallmark of the construction, applied in various concealed areas throughout the build.
 However, one prominent display of its utilization is the central stairwell, encased in glass, that links each deck.
-Crafted from carbon fiber, this feature not only boasts an impressive visual appeal but also serves as a pivotal structural core, providing support for the surrounding decks.
+Crafted from carbon fibre, this feature not only boasts an impressive visual appeal but also serves as a pivotal structural core, providing support for the surrounding decks.

 Beginning at the bow, we encounter what can only be described as a breathtaking feat in the owner's cabin design.
 The transition from the salon into this space is nothing short of ceremonial, with a passage flanked by twin ensuites, leading to expansive wraparound glass panels that unveil panoramic vistas.